What survival statistics mean

 The global survival gap

 While UK five-year survival exceeds 85%, the equivalent figure in low-income countries can be below 40%.
 This is not primarily a biological difference — it is structural.
 In countries without population screening programmes, most breast cancers are found at Stage III or IV.
-In Pakistan, Bangladesh and Indonesia — the countries where Breast Cancer Awareness works — late-stage diagnosis is the norm rather than the exception.
+In Pakistan, Bangladesh and Indonesia — the countries where Breast Cancer Charity works — late-stage diagnosis is the norm rather than the exception.
 Improving access to early detection in these countries is the most cost-effective way to save lives.

 Living with Stage 4 breast cancer